 - Enthusiasm and to be open-minded

 There is no doubt that Bali has something for everyone.
-If, however, you are looking to explore outside Bali, you can head west on a 30 minute ferry and visit Java.
-With more than 450 different bird species, Java is a bird watcher’s paradise surrounded by endless rice fields and volcanic mountains.
+However, if you are looking to explore beyond Bali, you can head west on a 30-minute ferry and visit Java.
+With more than 450 different bird species, Java is a bird watcher’s paradise, surrounded by endless rice fields and volcanic mountains.
 For a more cultural experience you can explore Lombok Island, which is famous for its wooden masks, traditional hand woven textiles and pottery.
-You could also visit Sanur, an east coast town south of Bali, a worthwhile visit for an early sunrise hike overlooking the white sandy beaches and beautiful scenery.
+You could also visit Sanur, an east coast town south of Bali; a worthwhile visit for an early sunrise hike overlooking the white sandy beaches and beautiful scenery.

 Consider joining one or more of these special programs to add another dimension to your Balinese experience: